 WHY IS ADDITIONAL FINANCIAL SUPPORT FOR RURAL PRIMARY/URGENT CARE NECESSARY?

 Primary health care in the San Juan Islands, as elsewhere in rural America, operates at a loss and requires some form of subsidy.
 Why?
 Because of inadequate insurance payments to rural family practices and increasing clinic costs (salaries, administration, medicine, supplies, for example).
 Orcas Island has, historically, provided that support philanthropically, but that practice cannot continue to provide the necessary funding.
 San Juan Island and Lopez Island have both solved their support issues by approving public hospital districts.
+For more info, go to the "Hospital District" page on this site.

 LOOKING TO THE FUTURE.